autocrypt/autocrypt/doc/level0.rst

    The Autocrypt recommendation should probably change depending on whether the mail is a reply to an encrypted e-mail or not.

+   Nico: IMO it has to.
+IMO it is key that a reply to an encrypted email by default always is encrypted.
+   Especially because otherwise one state change of multiple recipients will disable encryption for all.
+   The question is whether this is part of the autocrypt recommendation to the MUA or whether this is a recommended behavior for MUAs for how to deal with the autocrypt recommendation.

 Recommendations for single-recipient messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~